Billing Supervisor Salary

-Survey results imply that Billing Supervisors deploy a substantial tool kit of skills at work.
-Most notably, skills in Collections, People Management, Operations Management, and Billing are correlated to pay that is above average.
-At the other end of the pay range are skills like Insurance, Medical Coding, and Medicaid & Medicare Billing.
-Those familiar with Billing tend to be well versed in Microsoft Excel and Insurance.
-Most people familiar with Accounts Receivable also know Insurance and Microsoft Excel.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in Collections, People Management, Operations Management, and Microsoft Excel are correlated to pay that is above average.
+Skills that pay less than market rate include Medical Coding, Insurance, and Medicaid & Medicare Billing.
+Most people who know Billing also know Microsoft Excel and Insurance.
+Most people who know Accounts Receivable also know Insurance and Microsoft Excel.

 Pay by Experience Level for Billing Supervisor

 Median of all compensation (including tips, bonus, and overtime) by years of experience.